20 injured after 5 coaches of Lokmanya Tilak Express derail near Cuttack; Helplines set up

 Senior Railway officials and Train Driver/TTE have confirmed that there are no deaths.

-According to initial report, about eight coaches of the super fast express derailed after hitting a guard van of a goods train between Salagaon and Nergundi possibly due to dense fog.
+According to the initial report, about eight coaches of the super-fast express derailed after hitting a guard van of a goods train between Salagaon and Nergundi possibly due to dense fog.
 While five coaches derailed, three other coaches partially displaced from the tracks.

 Meanwhile, Railway accident medical van has reached the spot.
 Arrangements are being made to shift the critically injured persons.